A speakers bureau that represents the best original thinkers,

 “What ISIS Really Wants.”
 That’s the title of Graeme Wood’s viral Atlantic cover story, which was the most-read piece on the Internet—the entire Internet—in 2015.
-Its influence on how we understand ISIS cannot be understated.
-In keynotes, and in his upcoming book The Way of the Strangers, Wood gives a far-reaching account of the strategy, psychology, and theology driving the Islamic State.
+Its influence on how we understand extremism and radicalization cannot be understated.
+In keynotes, and in his acclaimed book The Way of the Strangers, Wood gives a far-reaching account of the strategy, psychology, and theology driving the Islamic State.

 In this talk, Graeme Wood offers a broader and more astute understanding of the Islamic State by answering a number of pressing questions: What is it?
 Where did it come from and what are its intentions?
 How does it enlist ordinary western citizens?
 What does it mean to actually talk and listen to ISIS members?
 How worried should we be—and what can we do about it?